Ekramvis/work-app/README.md

 ===
 ###Summary
-Simple employee database application created as a Rails exercise to learn about inverse associations, foreign keys, join tables, one-to-one assocations, and passing in local variables to partials.
+Simple employee database application created as a Rails exercise to learn about inverse associations, foreign keys, join tables, one-to-one assocations, passing in local variables to partials, and using Paperclip to upload images.

-##Technologies Used
-Rails, Paperclip

-##How To Run
-1. Clone this repo
-2. `rake db:migrate` to setup database
-3. `rails s` to start the server
-4. Open "localhost:3000" in your browser